These incredible Brussels sprouts recipes will breathe new life into a woefully misunderstood vegetable.

 But I think it’s high time we gave the humble sprout some love.

-From shredded salads to crispy sides, these Brussels sprouts recipes might just be good enough to make you fall in love.
+From shredded green salads to crispy sides, these Brussels sprouts recipes might just be good enough to make you fall in love.

 In fact, I think they’re good enough to have your kids asking for more!